 There’s no real catch with this method.
 All you’re doing is looking for relevant questions that people are asking on Quora or other question websites that you can answer.
 You’ll only need to make an account and start helping others with answers.

-The key to success with this method is to not be too promotional.
+The key to success with this method is not to be too promotional.
 Start by answering a few questions without inserting a link to or mentioning your business.
 After you begin building trust, you can go ahead and throw a link to your brand in there.

 This is also an excellent way to increase the power of your small company’s SEO (search engine optimization) results.
 Considering how popular most of these types of websites are, Google often gives them a lot of favor and ranks these pages highly.